Pyotr Kondrashev: Expropriation

 In 2019, the Federal Antimonopoly Service of Russia demanded the cancellation of the purchase of SMZ, claiming that the transaction was illegal in 2014 because SMZ, as a strategically important company for Russia, had been transferred to foreign investors without the approval of government agencies.
 In October 2020, a court in Perm upheld the authority.
 Already at the beginning of July 2020, Mikhail Dvorkovich, brother of former Deputy Chairman in the Government of Russia Arkady Dvorkovich, had claimed in the Russian newspaper Kommersant that SMZ majority shareholders led by Kondrashev had sold goods to "suppliers of the military-industrial complex of NATO countries", potentially threatening Russia's security.
 Intelligence online said of the expropriation that Kondrashev, as a Russian living abroad, was the first to lose out in a wave of internal Russian nationalization accelerated by the Russo-Ukrainian War.
 The expropriation was executed by decree of Vladimir Putin at the end of January 2023.

 Controversies

 In 2021, Russian blogs claimed that Kondrashev was one of the "secret owners" of Ecoprombank, a Russian financial company that filed for bankruptcy in 2014.
-Corresponding posts spoke of significant criminal acts.
+Corresponding posts spoke of various criminal acts.
 Kondrashev initiated legal action in Austria and Switzerland against these allegations and their dissemination.
 Neue Zürcher Zeitung and Handelsblatt, respectively, reported that there were no criminal proceedings against Kondrashev, referring to statements by Russian authorities.